ligato/docs/docs/user-guide/get-vpp-agent.md

 docker pull ligato/vpp-agent
 ```

-After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the vpp-agent.
+After the pull, follow the [steps](quickstart.md#2-download-image) in the quickstart guide to install, configure and run the VPP agent.

 **Included in the pre-built development image:**

-- vpp-agent with default config files including source code
+- vpp-agent code with default config files including source code
 - Compatible VPP installation including source code and build artifacts
-- Development environment with all requirements to build the vpp-agent and the VPP
+- Development environment with all requirements to build the VPP agent and VPP
 - Tools to generate code (proto models, binary APIs)

 Pull the `pre-built development image` from [DockerHub][dockerhub].